 Counselors impact patients’ lives in many influential ways.
 Professional counselors work in a variety of workplace settings because their counseling skills meet the needs of diverse age groups, occupations, backgrounds, and family situations.
 As you step forward and learn how to become a counselor, begin to refine your thinking and consider which counseling specialty you prefer.
 Ask yourself, is there a specialized patient population you’d prefer to counsel?
 While you need not pinpoint your exact career choice this early in the process, it is prudent to choose a broader category in which your career goals fall.

 The reality is that your career objectives will ultimately determine the education and experience you will need to be properly prepared to be successful in accordance with your chosen career goals.
+Counseling with a bachelor’s degree is possible!

-If you are ready to step upon the path that shows you how to become a counselor, begin by searching for schools that have undergraduate counseling programs that provide the education and training you will need to be a successful counselor in the field of your choice.
+If you are ready to step upon the path that shows you how to become a counselor with bachelor degree, begin by searching for schools that have undergraduate counseling programs that provide the education and training you will need to be a successful counselor in the field of your choice.
 Coursework for those seeking to know how to become a therapist or counselor starts with basic liberal arts classes, including counseling and psychology courses.
 As you progress through your studies, classes become more specialized in the major of your choice.

 What Can I Do with a Degree in Counseling?